Isn't it about time you showed your garage floors some love?

 As is true with many things, the most important step in creating a quality and long-lasting epoxy garage floor begins with the preparation stage.
 Typically after a hardness and moisture test has been performed the first step in preparing any garage floor for an epoxy coating is the removal of any grease, oil, or contaminants from the surface.
 This crucial step is accomplished with an industrial grade floor scrubber and a quality detergent and degreasing agent.
 After ensuring that any grease, or oil has been completely removed from the surface of the concrete, we begin repairing any damaged areas of the concrete.
 This is accomplished by first grinding out any loose concrete from the surface cracks.
 We then eliminate these surface defects, cracks, pits, chips, grooves or depressions by filling them prior to profiling the concrete surface.

-For proper bonding of an epoxy or decorative concrete overlay to occur a proper concrete surface profile must first be created.
+For proper bonding of an epoxy floor, or decorative concrete overlay to occur a proper concrete surface profile must first be created.
 What is a concrete surface profile?
 A concrete surface profile, also known as a CSP, is a standardized measurement of the roughness that is defined by the International Concrete Repair Institute (ICRI).
 A very rough surface will have a high CSP number, such as CSP 9, whereas a very smooth surface will have a lower CSP number, such as CSP 1.
 As a general rule, a CSP of 3-4 is required for the average residential garage floor.

 Mechanical diamond grinding vs. acid etching.